ga-wdi-boston/ember/README.md

 location where the Component is invoked.
 This has the advantage of making Components very modular (and consequently, more interchangeable and re-usable).

-The change-over from Controllers and Views to Components is in process but is not complete.
+The change-over from Controllers and Views (Ember 1.0) to Components (Ember 2.0) is in process but is not complete.
 Both Controllers and Views are deprecated, but _Components are not yet 'routable'_ (though that change will probably be coming soon).
 The work-around is straight-forward:

 1. Represent all your UI elements with a Component.
 1.  **If your view state needs a Route associated with it**, load it in a normally-named template.
-You should **not** need to generate a View or Controller, since your code will either go in a Route or the Component itself.
+All of your code will either go in a Route or the Component itself.

 This newer structure is now [much simpler](https://guides.emberjs.com/v2.10.0/getting-started/core-concepts/).

+#### Ember Adapter

+Each resource can have its data stored in a different type of data storage system (e.g. `localstorage`, test fixtures, a back-end API), and the details of that resource-storage relationship are handled by a type of object called an **Adapter**.

 ### Ember 1.0

 In the first version of Ember, Ember was built on an MVC structure.
 It is important to understand prior Ember conventions since some documentation and tutorials you find will use the older structure.
-We see how the layers changed between Ember 1.0 and Ember 2.0 shortly.

 The key pieces of the older structure were: